dreamineering/business-administration/docs/demo/README.md

 3. Learn navigation essentials
 4. View GPM through different perspectives

-Try the web app [AUS](https://augpm.gensolve.com/index.html), [NZL](https://nzgpm.gensolve.com/index.html) [GBR](https://ukgpm.gensolve.com/index.html) if you just want to focus on working with your Clients.
+> Install the full-featured [Desktop Application](./install/) for more business administration.

-Install the full-featured [Desktop Application](./install/) for more business administration focused tasks.
+Or use the web app [AUS](https://augpm.gensolve.com/index.html), [NZL](https://nzgpm.gensolve.com/index.html) [GBR](https://ukgpm.gensolve.com/index.html) if you just want to focus on working with your Clients.

 ## Sign In